Wire Mesa Loop For Mountain Biking

 In the past, it had been popular to stay in Springdale and use the Rockville entrance up to Wire Mesa.
 It’s not very popular any more (keep reading).
 To reach the Wire Mesa mountain biking trailhead from Springdale, head west to Rockville.
 In Rockville, turn left heading south on Bridge Road (small sign on small road) for 0.25 crossing the bridge over the Virgin River.
 Turn right heading west on Grafton Road for 1.5 miles.
 Turn left on Smithsonian Butte Road, which heads up the mesa.
 While this road was quite passable a decade ago, the rains have been pretty harsh on the road quality and it is now quite hazardous.
 Pretty quickly, the dirt road degrades into extreme 4WD with steep, off-camber rocky sections requiring advanced offroading skills for a mile to the mesa top.
 After a total of 1.8 miles on the Smithsonian Butte Road, turn right heading north on unsigned trailhead access road to parking lot.

-Overall, Wire Mesa Loop is the 71st most popular mountain bike trail of all 73 mountain biking rides in Utah.
-Several of the better mountain bike trails are nearby Wire Mesa Loop including Gooseberry Mesa, Hurricane Rim Trail and The Whole Guacamole.
+Overall, Wire Mesa Loop is the 70th most popular mountain bike trail of all 73 mountain biking rides in Utah.
+Several of the better mountain bike trails are nearby Wire Mesa Loop including Hurricane Rim Trail, The Whole Guacamole and Gooseberry Mesa.